LStriving/Skeleton-Guided-Mamba/README.md

 ## Abstract

 Videofluoroscopic Swallowing Study (VFSS) is the gold standard for assessing swallowing disorders, enabling detailed analysis of swallowing phases.
-Temporal micro-action localization in VFSS, which needs to identify and localize micro-actions (e.g., hyoid motion, {'<'}2s), is critical for diagnosis but faces significant challenges: 1) **Spatial ambiguity**.
-Subtle anatomical movements are obscured by noise and blurred contours in X-ray images.
-2) **Temporal complexity**.
-Micro-actions are extremely short, making them difficult to localize in lengthy videos.
-Existing methods detect the whole swallowing before localizing micro-actions or trim videos to handle brief actions.
-However, they fail to focus on key anatomical structures and struggle with efficient spatiotemporal modeling.
-To address these issues, we propose Channel-enhanced Cross-Mamba (CCM), a framework that integrates 1) skeleton heatmap sequences to suppress noise and enhance key anatomical focus, and 2) a Mamba-based architecture with Channel-enhanced Cross-Mamba(CCM) to fuse the appearance features with skeleton guidance, enabling rich spatiotemporal features through efficient bidirectional modeling.
-Our framework achieves state-of-the-art performance, surpassing the previous method by 14.4\% in average mAP.
+Temporal micro-action localization in VFSS, which needs to identify and localize micro-actions (e.g., hyoid motion, {'<'}2s), is critical for diagnosis but faces significant challenges due to spatial ambiguity in noisy X-ray images and the extremely short duration of micro-actions.
+Existing methods handle brief actions by either localizing swallowing events before identifying micro-actions or trimming videos for focused analysis.
+However, they rely solely on appearance- based data that are highly susceptible to noise and back- ground interference.
+To this end, we propose Skeleton- Guided Mamba for Temporal Micro-Action Localization (SG- Mamba).
+Our method incorporates a novel skeleton modality that encodes the motion of key anatomical landmarks as heatmap sequences, effectively suppressing noise and enhancing anatomical focus.
+We further introduce a Channel- enhanced Cross-Mamba (CCM) module that fuses these skeleton representations with traditional appearance features, enabling efficient cross-modal spatiotemporal modeling with linear complexity.
+Our framework achieves state- of-the-art performance, surpassing the previous method by 14.4% in average mAP.

 ## Installation